Loading...

 They claim to reduce water usage by 90 percent and yield 30 times more food per acre than traditional farms do.
 Analysts are watching it closely as it’s a real-world example of how retail investors will act with vertical farming stocks.
 So there’s much to be seen as of yet.

-Nevertheless, AppHarvest is your best bet right now to directly invest in vertical farming by buying stocks.
-They have recently started sending tomatoes to local supermarkets as well, showing the real application of their idea.
+Nevertheless, AppHarvest is your best bet right now to invest directly in vertical farming by buying stocks.
+They have recently started sending tomatoes to local supermarkets, showing their real application of their idea.

 See Related: Similar Stocks Like Tesla (TSLA) to Invest in Today